-Most DACs are located within water agency service areas, therefore their drinking water quality or supply issues are being met; they receive safe drinking water through their water agency.
+Most people in DAC areas receive safe drinking water through their water agency.
 Water resources needs are generally centered around community development and surface water quality issues rather than drinking water quality or drinking water supply issues.
-Often DWR's definition of a critical water supply or water quality need of a DAC fails to encompass what these DACs (and their relevant planning agencies) consider a critical water supply or water quality need.

-The WCVC worked directly with local water supply and quality entities to identify unmet needs of the identified DAC areas within the Region.
-This outreach primarily included the Cities of Oxnard and Ventura, the County Resource Management Agency, Planning Division (Saticoy Community Plan), Planning Division and the County Waterworks Districts serving the communities of El Rio and Piru, mutual water companies in small, rural DAC areas, as well as the municipal advisory committees and neighborhood councils serving low income communities.
+In developing the 2014 IRWM Plan, WCVC worked directly with local water supply and quality entities to identify unmet needs of the identified DAC areas within the Region.
+This outreach primarily included the Cities of Oxnard and Ventura, the County Resource Management Agency, Planning Division (Saticoy Community Plan), Planning Division and the County Waterworks Districts serving the communities of El Rio and Piru, mutual water companies in small, rural DAC areas, as well as the municipal advisory committees and neighborhood councils serving low-income communities.
 As a result, several DAC projects were identified and implemented including a septic tank removal and sewer connection project in the community of El Rio (County Service Area 34) and a tertiary treatment upgrade to the wastewater treatment plant in Piru (County Waterworks District 16).

 The County Waterworks District staff worked with the neighborhood councils and mutual water companies in the areas served by the two DAC projects implemented to date.
 Waterworks staff regularly attend meetings to provide updates and discuss items of mutual concern and determine needs in the community.
-These discussions let to development of the two projects.
+These discussions led to development of the two projects.
 Waterworks staff worked closely with these entities during the time the two projects were being proposed to assure they understood the value of the projects to the community and to gain support.